mrnaveira/rust-blockchain/README.md

 This repository is only a conceptual work:
 * Defines data structures to model a minimum blockchain
 * Provides a REST API to retrieve the blocks and add transactions
-* Every 3 transactions, a new block will be added to the blockchain
+* Every 5 seconds a new block will be added to the blockchain, containing all transactions in the transaction pool

 ## Getting Started
 You will need Rust installed.
 You can install it from https://rustup.rs.
 It will also install Cargo, Rust's package manager.